Little Sark: Mining

 Little Sark was synonymous with silver mining for some of its history; La Clôture du Bas, the southern part of Little Sark, in particular had a number of mines.
 Mining mainly occurred between 1833 and 1845, and at its height the mines employed up to 80 workers from Sark and Cornwall, the Cornish immigrants doubling the population of the area.

 Copper and silver were both mined at Le Pot, close to Pot Bay on the peninsula's east coast.
 It was here that silver was first discovered in 1833 by John Hunt, although there are earlier claims dating to 1817.
 Mining only took place for three years before Le Pot was abandoned due to flooding.
 The severe financial problems this caused almost resulted in the bankruptcy of the incumbent Seigneur, Ernest le Pelley.
 The Le Pelleys were obliged to transfer the fief to the Collings family, of whom the current Seigneur is a descendant.
 Remains of this mine can still be seen.

-As well as a source of galena, the mine near Port Gorey returned both lead and silver.
+As a source of galena, the mine near Port Gorey returned both lead and silver.
 Discovered by chance during a rabbit hunt in 1836, industry around this mine led to the construction of a small gauge railway and the installation of steam pumps.
 The mine is believed to have had a length of 2,000 feet/600 m and depth of 700 feet/200 m.
 Close to the port there were four shafts leading to the galleries.
 Sark's Hope shaft was the westernmost, almost on the edge of the cliff.
 To the East was Le Pelley shaft, excavated down to 90 fathoms below sea level, then the Pump shaft and the easternmost shaft, the Prince's shaft.

 Mining ceased in 1845 for reasons of economy and geology.
 Running costs were high, largely because of costs of shipping fuel for the steam pumps and shipping of ore, and ore-producing veins were narrow and of poor quality.
 The mines returned very little silver overall, and only one cargo of ore was ever shipped from Port Gorey.
 However the mines attracted visitors from Guernsey which encouraged the development of tourism infrastructure to cater for tourists who found the beauty of Sark's landscape a reason to continue visiting after the closure of the mines.

 John Oxenham's 1910 novel A Maid of the Silver Sea uses the mines of Little Sark, as well as La Coupée, as its setting.